lamthuylt/daily-coding-problem/problems.md

 ### Problem #11 [Medium]
 This problem was asked by Twitter.\
 Implement an autocomplete system.
-That is, given a query string s and a set of all possible query strings, return all strings in the set that have s as a prefix.
+That is, given a query string s and a set of all possible query strings, return all strings in the set that have `s` as a prefix.
-For example, given the query string de and the set of strings [dog, deer, deal], return [deer, deal].\
+For example, given the query string `de` and the set of strings [`dog`, `deer`, `deal`], return [`deer`, `deal`].\
-Hint: Try preprocessing the dictionary into a more efficient data structure to speed up queries.\
+Hint: Try preprocessing the dictionary into a more efficient data structure to speed up queries.